icon-project/icon-sdk-python/quickstart/README.md

 ## WalletExample

-This example shows how to create a new `KeyWallet` and load wallet with privateKey or Keystore file.
+This example shows how to create a wallet object by using a method of `create` and load it with a private key or a keystore file by using a method of `load`.

 ### Create

-Create new EOA by calling `create` function.
-After creation, the address and private Key can be looked up.
+Create new EOA by calling `create` method.
+After creation, the address and private key can be looked up.

 ```python
 # Generates a wallet